-Fannie Mae and Freddie Mac raised their respective conforming loan limit to $484,350 – January 1, 2019.
-Jumbo loan minimums in turn also increased to reflect the 2019 Conforming Loan Limits
+Fannie Mae and Freddie Mac raised their respective conforming loan limit to $726,200 – January 1, 2023.
+Jumbo loan minimums in turn also increased to reflect the new 2023 Conforming Loan Limits

-The protocol was established in 2008 when the Housing and Economic Recovery Act of 2008 was put into place.
+The protocol was established back when the Housing and Economic Recovery Act of 2008 was put into place.
 Home values had fallen dramatically in recent months leading up to the move and HERA kept loan limits from falling further.
-Each year, the Federal Housing Finance Agency, or FHFA pulls home price data from the previous 3rd quarter and makes adjustments as needed.
+Each year, the Federal Housing Finance Agency or FHFA pulls home price data from the previous 3rd quarter and makes adjustments as needed.

 That’s the minimum for a jumbo loan but what is the maximum?
 Lenders who issue jumbo mortgages have the ability to establish their own internal lending guidelines and that includes setting a maximum jumbo loan amount.
 An individual lender might have a Jumbo loan amount cap at $1 or 2.0 million with a 5% down payment or even higher with a larger 10% down payment.
 It’s up to the lender to make these internal guidelines and not Fannie Mae or Freddie Mac.